gsarjeant/gregsarjeant.net/web/content/posts/site-architecture-overview.md

 ## Technologies and Frameworks

 The site is a [Next.js](https://github.com/vercel/next.js/) application.
+The application code is [here](https://github.com/gsarjeant/gregsarjeant.net/tree/main/web).
 Next.js is a [React](https://reactjs.org) framework that provides some nice capabilities like static site generation and client-side routing.
 I'm using [MaterialUI](https://github.com/mui/material-ui) components for the majority of the UI elements.

 I originally used [Hugo](https://gohugo.io) and implemented the site as a purely static site served from a Cloud Storage bucket.
 This was very quick to get up and running and easy to maintain, but I moved to Next.js because: